Utility knife: Names

-Other names for the tool are box cutter or boxcutter, razor blade knife, razor knife, carpet knife, pen knife, stationery knife, sheetrock knife, or drywall knife.
+Other names for the tool are box cutter or boxcutter, blade knife, carpet knife, pen knife, stationery knife, sheetrock knife, or drywall knife.

 Design

 Utility knives may use fixed, folding, or retractable or replaceable blades, and come in a wide variety of lengths and styles suited to the particular set of tasks they are designed to perform.
-Thus, an outdoors utility knife suited for camping or hunting might use a broad 75 to 130 mm fixed blade, while a utility knife designed for the construction industry might feature a replaceable utility or razor blade for cutting packaging, cutting shingles, marking cut lines, or scraping paint.
+Thus, an outdoors utility knife suited for camping or hunting might use a broad 75 to 130 mm fixed blade, while a utility knife designed for the construction industry might feature a replaceable utility blade for cutting packaging, cutting shingles, marking cut lines, or scraping paint.

 Fixed blade utility knife

 Large fixed-blade utility knives are most often employed in an outdoors context, such as fishing, camping, or hunting.
 Outdoor utility knives typically feature sturdy blades from 100 to 150 mm in length, with edge geometry designed to resist chipping and breakage.

 The term "utility knife" may also refer to small fixed-blade knives used for crafts, model-making and other artisanal projects.
 These small knives feature light-duty blades best suited for cutting thin, lightweight materials.
 The small, thin blade and specialized handle permit cuts requiring a high degree of precision and control.